quasar-team/CanModule/Documentation/sphinx-source/reconnection.rst

 will have various problems later during runtime.
 - Single port close/open is fully supported and works.
 If the sequence is too fast some messages will be lost, but the module recuperates correctly in the following.
 Port numbering is preserved.
-- whole module reconnect is not supported due to the socketcan abstraction, which abstracts the concept od a "module" away.
+- whole module reconnect is not supported due to the socketcan abstraction, which abstracts the concept of a "module" away.

 In the case of a power loss and recovery, the driver should be automatically inserted again (dmesg | grep systec), but the network interfaces need to be re-activated (i.e. ifconfig can0 down; ip link set can0 type can bitrate 125000; ifconfig can0 up) on the OS level.